Mary Pratt (baseball)

-Mary Pratt (November 30, 1918 – May 6, 2020) was a pitcher who played from 1943 through 1947 in the All-American Girls Professional Baseball League.
+Mary Pratt (November 30, 1918 – May 6, 2020) was a pitcher who played from 1943 through 1947 in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw left-handed.
 Pratt turned 100 in November 2018.

 Early life

 Pratt was born in Bridgeport, Connecticut, and grew up in Quincy, Massachusetts.
 She attended North Quincy High School.
 After graduation, she entered Boston University's Sargent College of Health and Rehabilitation Sciences and participated in various sports there, including basketball, softball, volleyball, lacrosse, field hockey, tennis, archery, and sailing.
 Pratt earned a degree in physical education in 1940.

 AAGPBL career

 In 1941, Pratt got a job teaching in Quincy.
 The All-American Girls Professional Baseball League formed at around that time, and after the school year ended in 1943, Pratt joined the league as a member of the Rockford Peaches.
 She played in 24 games during her first season, going 5–11 on the mound and batting .235.

 The following season, Pratt was transferred to the Kenosha Comets team.
 She immediately had her best season, winning 21 games and pitching a no-hitter, while leading the Comets to the league championship series.
 During this time, Pratt "was very effective using a controlled slingshot or windmill windup to get hitters out".

 Pratt slumped in 1945, going just 1–16.
 She won just 1 more game in 1946 and 1947 before retiring from professional baseball.